Covid 19 coronavirus: Passenger critical, 16 Kiwis 'trapped' on Greg Mortimer ship

 "We had the chief executive of Aurora cruises there.
 They made the decision to go ahead.
 I think the idea was that after three weeks in Antarctica everything would be over.
 Nobody anticipated that it would go the way it did."

-She said if she and Graham had pulled out of the cruise last month they would not have got any insurance back.
+She said if she and Graham had pulled out of the cruise last month they would not have got any insurance money back.

 "It's not just something where you say 'let's go the next year'.
 It's something that you really wish for."